Kev-gp/published-notes/content/Blogs/From Cells to Sentience - The Biological Case Against Abortion.md

 ---
 ## Why bother?

-My main interest in this topic lies in the somewhat unsatisfying and insufficient reasoning that pro-lifers and pro-choice advocates tend to give on abortion.
-This was especially striking during a particular abortion panel discussion I partook in as an observer some years back.
-No one came close to defining what constitutes life.
-Since then, I wanted to better understand the underlying arguments from both sides.
+> If the unborn is not a human person, no justification for abortion is necessary.
+However, if the unborn is a human person, no justification for abortion is adequate[^1].
+>
+> – Greg Koukl

-Abortion is also an interesting one to take on since the stakes involved are exceedingly high:
+Abortion is an interesting one to take on since the stakes involved are exceedingly high:

 1. If pro-choice advocates are right and abortion is merely harmless surgery, then pro-lifers unnecessarily oppress women and are falsely accusing them of homicide
 2. But if they're wrong and abortion does end the life of a human being, then pro-choice advocates are guilty of defending the killing of millions of human beings

-I suspect much of the confusion and difficulty surrounding this topic falls on whether we can truly ascertain what the unborn truly are.
-As Greg Koukl writes,
+But I suspect much of the confusion and difficulty surrounding this topic falls on whether we can truly ascertain the nature of the unborn.
+This was especially striking during an abortion panel discussion I once observed some years ago as part of my university coursework.
+Both pro-lifers and pro-choice advocates alike gave arguments that felt unsatisfying and insufficient, failing to provide a clear definition of what constitutes life.
+Since then, I wanted to better understand the underlying arguments from both sides.

-> If the unborn is not a human person, no justification for abortion is necessary.
-However, if the unborn is a human person, no justification for abortion is adequate[^1].

-But as I will try to show, pro-lifers can in fact argue that the unborn are biological human beings, based upon *biological* definitions.
+As I will try to show, pro-lifers can in fact argue that the unborn are biological human beings, based upon *biological* definitions.
 And they aren't merely a "clump of cells".
 Pro-choice advocates, on the other hand, tend to argue using a *philosophical* definition of personhood.
 But I'll first address the skeptics unwilling to take a position on abortion and assume that "we do not really know when life begins."

-**Remark.** Much of the arguments laid forth are inspired from the book *Persuasive Pro-Life* by Trent Horn[^2], and some others are my personal responses to arguments that people shared with me in the past.
+**Remark.** Much of the arguments laid forth are inspired from the book *Persuasive Pro-Life* by Trent Horn[^2], quite possibly the best introduction to the pro-life position.

-Now on to biology…

 ## Making the Biological Case